-We also want to join our voice in expressing our anger and sadness following the devastating discoveries over the past weeks, of a growing number of mass graves where Indigenous children were buried on the sites of former residential schools across Canada, starting with the original discovery of 215 children on a school property in Kamloops, B.C.
+We also want to join our voice in expressing our anger and sadness following the devastating discoveries of a growing number of mass graves where Indigenous children were buried on the sites of former residential schools across Canada, starting with the original discovery of 215 children on a school property in Kamloops, B.C.

 The discoveries reinforce the need to commit to learning about and sharing the truth of our history in Canada and to reconciliation and healing.

 As an organization that is dedicated to supporting the well being of the community at large, with a specific focus on the development and nurturing of children and families in Manor Park and surrounding areas, the MPCC recognizes that we can play an important role as an ally in reconciliation.
 Over the coming months MPCC will be considering what action it can take to further the principles of equity, diversity, and inclusion in our organization and in the work that we do.

 We welcome the community to join us in this journey.